tforkmann/Feliz.ChartJS/README.md

     ]
 ```

-More example you can find [here](https://tforkmann.github.io/Feliz.ChartJS/)
+More examples you can find [here](https://tforkmann.github.io/Feliz.ChartJS/)